MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-offline.md

 ## Download package dependencies

 R Server has package dependencies for various platforms.
 The list of required packages can be found at [Package dependencies for Microsoft R Server](rserver-install-linux-hadoop-packages.md).
+If the target system is missing any, download the ones you will need.

-After downloading specific packages, use this command to install each package:
+List the existing packages in /usr/lib64 to see what is currently installed.
+It's common to have a very large number of packages.
+You can do a partial string search to filter on specific filenames (such as lib* for files starting with lib.)

-  `rpm -i <package-name>`
+  `ls -l /usr/lib64/lib*`

-> [!Tip]
+> [!Note]
 > It's possible your Linux machine already has package dependencies installed.
-You can attempt a preliminary install of just MRO, .NET Core, and MRS to see how far you get.
-Setup reports which dependencies are missing, giving you a list of exactly what you need.
 By way of illustration, on a few systems, only libpng12 had to be installed.

 ## Transfer files